500 Seed Program Frequently Asked Questions

 Do you invest in the companies that go through the Seed Program?

-The convertible security has certain special rights for 500 Startups, including a $500k follow-on right (or 20% of your next priced round, whichever is lower) which expires after the closing of your next priced round.
+The convertible security has certain special rights for 500 Startups, including the right to make a follow-on investment of an additional $500,000 or 20% of your next priced round of $1,000,000 or more, whichever is lower, which expires after the conversion of our convertible security.

 Does it cost money to participate in the Seed Program?

-Technically, yes – but the program fees are deducted from the gross investment amount so you don’t actually come out of pocket for the fees.
-We charge $37.5k per company to participate in the program.
-As mentioned above, our gross investment is $150k, and once program fees are deducted, you will receive a net wire of $112.5k.
-These program fees help to cover basic costs of running the Seed Program and should be viewed like tuition.
+Yes – We charge $37,500 per company to participate, but these fees can be deducted from our investment amount so you don’t have to pay out of pocket.
+As mentioned above, our gross investment is $150,000.
+Once program fees are deducted, you would receive $112,500.
+These program fees help to cover basic costs of running the Seed Program, paying outside speakers and should be viewed like tuition.

 What will I get out of being in the 500 Seed Program?

 Mentorship: One of the biggest benefits of going through the 500 Startups Seed Program is having access to knowledgeable mentors.
-As founders going through the program, you will have access to the 500 Partners, seasoned entrepreneurs, experienced investors, or individuals with considerable expertise in their field to give feedback and offer you guidance.
+You will have access to the 500 team, seasoned entrepreneurs, experienced investors, and individuals with considerable expertise in their field to give feedback and offer guidance.
 We also host numerous talks and fireside chats.
-These speakers include top domain experts on important topics such as distribution, design, data, fundraising, and more.
+Speakers include top domain experts on important topics such as distribution, design, data, fundraising, and more.

 Help with Distribution: We have in-house distribution experts that will help you GROW, GROW, GROW.
-Whether it’s trigger emails, event-based analytics, SEO, paid ads, or sneaky growth tactics, we’ll help you get your business where it needs to be.
-Learn more about our methods here.
+Whether it’s trigger emails, event-based analytics, SEO, paid ads, or creative growth tactics, we’ll help you get your business where it needs to be.

-Brand and PR: 500 Startups is ranked as one of the top accelerator programs worldwide and one of the most active seed stage investors in the universe.
+Brand and PR: 500 Startups is ranked as one of the top seed programs worldwide and one of the most active seed stage investors in the universe.
 The 500 brand draws an impressive group of people, ranging from investors, strategic corporates, platform partners, press, and even the occasional celebrity.
 In addition, we run events and conferences throughout the year that are consistently sold out.
-We always like to feature our companies at these events.
 All of this means great exposure and visibility for your company.

-Killer Co-working Spaces: We have 10,000 sq ft offices in both downtown Mountain View and the heart of San Francisco’s SoMa district.
-During the 500 Seed Program, you’ll work in either the Mountain View or San Francisco office along with your batchmates.
-Everyone offers help, advice, encouragement, and support to help others succeed.
+Killer Coworking Space: During the Seed Program you’ll work in the 500 Startups office along with your batchmates.
+Everyone offers advice, encouragement, and support to help others succeed.
 Previous batches have likened it to the most awesome summer camp they’ve ever attended.
-In fact, many founders have said the most important relationships they’ve developed while in the 500 Seed Program are with their batchmates.
+In fact, many founders say the most important relationships they develop while in the 500 Seed Program are with their batchmates.

 FUN: The 500 culture is best described in one hashtag: #500STRONG.
 This means collaboration and support, creativity, taking risks, embracing failure, transparency, and moving quickly.
 We want you to push yourself past your comfort zone and take your company to the next level.
-You’ll be working hard, but we also believe in “fun at all costs.”
-Past batches have danced to Thriller, created awesome videos to announce themselves in press (like Sh*t 500 Says, The Funding Games, Thrift(y) Startup, and We’ll Never Be Normal), and often spend long hours working alongside each other.
-We come together as a tribe, bringing together many international cultures, backgrounds, and personalities.
+You will work hard but have fun in the process.
+Past batches have danced to Thriller, created awesome videos to announce themselves to the press, and made custom hoodies to show their batchie pride.

 What are some companies that have gone through the 500 Seed Program?